 Eversave: This “deal of the day” site extends some of its deals for the whole week, so you have time to think it over.
 Really useful for holiday/birthday/just-because gifts.

 Bing Rewards: Members get a point for every search at Bing.com.
-I’m holding out for more Amazon cards, myself.
+Myself, I use them for more Amazon cards.